Ashes to Ashes (David Bowie song): Backing tracks

 For their parts, Alomar played "opaque reggae" and Murray played a funk bassline using a mixture of fingerstyle and slapping.
-Davis initially struggled with the ska drumbeat.
+Davis initially struggled with the ska-influenced drumbeat.
 Bowie played the beat he envisioned for the drummer on a chair and cardboard box, which Davis studied and learned, recording the final take the next day.
+The beat was reportedly inspired by Madness' "My Girl", which had been released a few months prior.
 Although desiring a Wurlitzer electronic piano to tape Bittan's piano part, Visconti ran a grand piano through an Eventide Instant Flanger to imitate the sound of one upon learning the real Wurlitzer would take too long to deliver.
-For his parts, Hammer layered four multi-track guitar textures, each given different treatments through the Eventide Harmonizer, which were recorded in the studio's back stairwell to add extra reverb.
-According to biographer Chris O'Leary, he played "various chord inversions for each chorus section", although Visconti said that "it's the warm string choir you hear on the part that goes, 'I've never done good things, I've never done bad things...'"
+For his parts, Hammer layered four multi-track guitar textures, each given different treatments through the Eventide Harmonizer, which were recorded in the studio's back stairwell to add reverberation.
+According to the biographer Chris O'Leary, he played "various chord inversions for each chorus section", although Visconti said that "it's the warm string choir you hear on the part that goes, 'I've never done good things, I've never done bad things...'"

 Vocals and overdubs

 The backing tracks were recorded without lyrics or melodies pre-written.
 Unlike his recent Berlin Trilogy, wherein Bowie wrote lyrics almost immediately after the backing tracks were finished, he wanted to take time writing melodies and lyrics for the Scary Monsters songs.
 Feeling nostalgic, he had the idea of writing a sequel to his first hit "Space Oddity" (1969), a tale about a fictional astronaut named Major Tom, after re-recording the song in 1979 for The "Will Kenny Everett Make It to 1980?"
 Show.
 Bowie stated in 1980:

 Reconvening in April 1980 at Visconti's own Good Earth Studios in London, Bowie and Visconti recorded the vocal tracks and additional overdubs for the now-titled "Ashes to Ashes".
-Author Peter Doggett states that Bowie originally sang "ashes to ashes" as "ashes to ash" and "funk to funky" as "fun to funky" before settling on the final lines.
-For overdubs, Visconti added additional percussion and contributions from session keyboardist Andy Clark, who had been introduced to Visconti by Kenny Everett Show "Space Oddity" drummer Andy Duncan.
-According to biographer Nicholas Pegg, Clark "provided the symphonic sounds" that end the track, while O'Leary says his parts are "a high pitch in the chorus".
+According to the author Peter Doggett, Bowie originally sang "ashes to ashes" as "ashes to ash" and "funk to funky" as "fun to funky" before settling on the final lines.
+For overdubs, Visconti added additional percussion and contributions from the session keyboardist Andy Clark, who had been introduced to Visconti by the Kenny Everett Show "Space Oddity" drummer Andy Duncan.
+According to the biographer Nicholas Pegg, Clark "provided the symphonic sounds" that end the song, while O'Leary says his parts are "a high pitch in the chorus".
 Upon finishing the track, Visconti recalled: "We love[d] it immensely and knew it was one of the major tracks."